Save Fern Gully Forest

 But there's good news!
 A small parcel in the heart of the forest was recently donated to the nonprofit.
 And what's more and truly amazing is that the development company that owns the remaining acre of the forest with old growth trees is supportive of our mission and want to sell to us.
 We have been working with them for two years, but they won't wait much longer!

-We need your help to raise the funds by the end of 2023.
+We need your help to raise the funds fast!
 You can be a part of creating a better future by giving what you can today.
 Even a little can MAKE A BIG DIFFERENCE.

 The vision is to conserve the forest for vital urban wildlife habitat, for the services these ecosystems provide, and for people to enjoy the beauty and benefits of nature.

 We are partnering with Fern Gully Forest School to provide outdoor education where children and families can safely socialize, play, learn and develop a lifelong connection and care for the environment FOR A BRIGHTER FUTURE.

 Please mail larger donations to: